 Students must take at least one of FILM6028 and FILM6032 as a compulsory module but can elect to take the other as an optional module in the relevent semester.

-Students must also take FILM6034 Film Policy and FILM6033 Film Distribution and Exhitibition but can choose which module will be worth 30 credits and which module will be worth 15 credits.
+Students must also take FILM6034 Film Policy and FILM6033 Film Distribution and Exhitibition both are worth 15 credits.

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical